 Any cat is safest being an indoor-only cat.
 You cannot ignore a cat’s need for exercise, though.
 Obesity is a leading cause of health problems in house cats.
 Toys and climbing structures help your cat stay healthy and entertained.
 Cats enjoy running through tunnels, and activities like this keep them in motion.
-Dangle toys with small stuffed toys or feathers at the end of a stick exercise your cat efficiently.
+Consider a cat treadmill to keep them active.
+Dangle toys with small stuffed toys or feathers at the end of a stick.
+Exercise your cat efficiently.
 Siamese cats often enjoy playing fetch, so toss some toys for your Siamese Calico to keep him exercising.
 Both kittens and adult cats benefit from several sessions a day of interactive activity.

 Common Training For Cats

-- Use the scratching post or cat tree only.
+- Use the scratching post or cat tree, not the furniture.

 - Keep claws retracted when playing with people.

 - Urinate and defecate only in the litter box.